Like humans, the majority of a dog and cat’s immune system resides in their gut.

 When to use probiotics?

 The intestinal tract is the organ in the body that digests and absorbs food.
 It’s populated by bacteria that keep your dog healthy.
-If your pet develops an upset tummy or Diarrhea it may result in a trip to the vets where probiotics may be prescribed.
+If your pet develops an upset tummy or Diarrhea it may result in a trip to the vets where probiotics for pets may be prescribed.

 During illness & recovery